-&lt;sup>43According to RCS officials, this model also considers geographic boundaries, such as the location of lakes and mountains, to assess the ease of accessing counseling services.
+According to RCS officials, this model also considers geographic boundaries, such as the location of lakes and mountains, to assess the ease of accessing counseling services.

-&lt;sup>44In fiscal year 2024, RCS converted outstation locations in Clarksville, Tennessee, and the U.S. Virgin Islands into Vet Centers and approved one new Vet Center to be established in Fredericksburg, Virginia.
+In fiscal year 2024, RCS converted outstation locations in Clarksville, Tennessee, and the U.S. Virgin Islands into Vet Centers and approved one new Vet Center to be established in Fredericksburg, Virginia.